The 20 Best Movement Disorders Doctors Near Me

 Innsbruck, AT

-Werner Poewe practices in Innsbruck, Austria.
+Werner Poewe practices practicing medicine in Innsbruck, Austria.
 Mr. Poewe is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Multiple System Atrophy, Deep Brain Stimulation, and Gastric Bypass.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Multiple System Atrophy, Deep Brain Stimulation, and Gastric Bypass.

 Elite in Movement Disorders